 A funny thing happened in the race to the top of the hill.
 The fast-paced Hare got distracted and smelled the flowers and sipped lemonade.
 Striving to do his steady best, Tortoise marched forward a step at a time.
 Hare felt like taking a nap and did.
 When he woke up, it was too late—Tortoise had, not surprisingly, won the race.

-What does a deliberate and steady pace—to help families inspire their children to learn—look like?
+How does a deliberate and steady pace look to help families inspire their children to learn?
 Let’s take a peek.

-Libraries strive to emulate the Tortoise by proceeding steadily, but deliberately, toward implementing the ideals of family engagement and keep a focus on the goal—the enjoyment of lifelong learning.
+Libraries strive to emulate the Tortoise by proceeding steadily but deliberately toward implementing the ideals of family engagement and focusing on the goal: the enjoyment of lifelong learning.